marlomajor/twitter-clone/README.md

 You'll work with an instructor to define more explicitly the requirements for your specific application, but the basic requirements for this project include:

-* Use an Omniauth authentication library for authenticating users with the 3rd-party service.
+* Use an OmniAuth authentication library for authenticating users with the 3rd-party service.
 * Mimic the interface functionality of one online service from the list below.
 * Consume an external API to get real data and interact with a third-party service.